ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/immigration/lca.md

 LCA Status :
 ----

- - Status of LCA is Classified According to Pending , Certified, Certified_spare, Withdrawn & the are visible in that particular tab.
+ - Status of LCA is Classified According to Pending , Certified, Certified_spare, Withdrawn and they are visible in that particular tab.

 ![alt text](../../images/immigration/LCAStatus.png "LCA")